-The next type of bands are also constructed in a closed loop.
+The next type of band is also constructed in a closed loop.
 However, they are much larger in diameter.
 These bands are closer to 2-3′ in diameter and can stretch much further.
 These bands also come in varying resistance levels.
 Here is where you can find great larger bands of various sizes that can help you get started.

 At Home Training – Why Resistance Bands?

-So, now that we have covered the different type of bands, let’s get to the question of why resistance bands?
+So, now that we have covered the different types of bands, let’s get to the question of why resistance bands?
 First, let’s start with the fact that these are another affordable, multi-purpose, exercise option.
 You can easily purchase all three of the different versions for about $100.
 In a world of so much “smart fitness equipment” costing hundreds, if not thousands of dollars – remember that you can still get awesome workouts on a budget.

 Second, as you can probably tell from the pictures, these bands are compact.
 Just like the slide boards in our previous post, these bands are the epitome of compact.
 They can be stored in a closet, under a couch, or even in a drawer.
 So, we have affordable and compact…but we aren’t done yet.

 Third, bands are also very versatile.
 Bands can be used for warm-up exercises, stretching, or strength training.
 They can be used individually or they can be stacked to provide greater resistance.
 This versatility allows one (or two) sets of bands to cover most of the primary exercise movements and resistance requirements.

 Fourth, bands provide you with total control over the movement, resistance, and effort.
 Unlike machines, free weights, or even bodyweight movements, bands allow you to maintain a high level of control.